Grads guaranteed job teaching

 By GREG GILES

-It’s what every college or university graduate dreams about.
-A guaranteed job when they graduate.
+SARASOTA — It’s what every college graduate dreams about: a guaranteed job.

-That dream became a reality for a number of future teachers at an orientation for interns at USF Sarasota-Manatee’s Selby Auditorium in Sarasota Tuesday morning.
-That’s when USFSM and the Manatee County School District officially announced an agreement that guarantees elementary education students a teaching job in the district once they graduate.
+That dream became a reality for some at an orientation for interns at USF Sarasota-Manatee’s Selby Auditorium in Sarasota on Tuesday morning.

+USFSM and the Manatee County School District approved an agreement that guarantees elementary education graduates a teaching job in the district.

-Sarasota County School District officials meet next week with USFSM officials hoping to eventually ink a similar agreement to fill positions in their areas of need.
+Sarasota County School District officials meet next week with USFSM officials hoping to ink a similar agreement to fill positions.

-“They were very definitely very excited,” said Dr. Marie Byrd, EdD, director of USFSM’s School of Education.
+“They were very definitely very excited,” said Marie Byrd, director of USFSM’s School of Education.

-Byrd and Vanessa Marasco, PhD, coordinator of clinical education, created the program after attended a meeting with school district principals in January.
+Byrd and Vanessa Marasco, coordinator of clinical education, created the program after attended a meeting with district principals in January.

 “We made it our mission to get this finalized and roll it out it in the fall,” Marasco said.
 “I can imagine that many of our students will want to sign up right way.
 This is a life-changing opportunity.
 They’re going to be able to graduate with a job.”